Editing services are available to authors who sign under the Best or Pro levels.

 If you have or are writing a children’s book, we follow a slightly different procedure to build and create your book.
 Click here to view our process.
 Please note: Children’s e-books are normally produced in a “fixed format” in color and, therefore, are designed to be best viewed on iPad, Nook Color, Kindle Fire, and other tablets.
 Please note that illustrations are a major cost in production of any illustration-heavy book.
 A standard 24-page children's book should have a minimum additional budget of two to three thousand dollars over the base publishing cost to produce, depending on your art requirements (Standard, Advanced, or Premium Quality).

 The publishing industry uses the ISBN (International Standard Book Number) to trace your title back to your publisher.
-In addition to our design services, TEACH Services handles obtaining the ISBN for your title and registering your title with R. R. Bowker, a bibliographic tool for libraries, booksellers, and publishers.
+In addition, our design team handles obtaining the ISBN for your title and registering your title with R. R. Bowker, a bibliographic tool for libraries, booksellers, and publishers.
 We will also obtain a LOC (Library of Congress) catalog number for your book, and assign a BISAC (Book Industry Subject and Category) topical code.